berkmancenter/lumendatabase/README.md

 you can run them without setting it up via `TEST_WITH_ELASTICSEARCH=0 rspec path/to/tests`.

+#### Parallelizing Tests
+You can speed up tests by running them in parallel:
+    $ rake parallel:spec

+You will need to do some setup before the first time you run this:
+- alter `config/database.yml` so that the test database is `yourproject_test<%= ENV['TEST_ENV_NUMBER'] %>`
+- run `rake parallel:setup`

+It will default to using the number of processors parallel_tests believes to be available, but you can change this by setting `ENV['PARALLEL_TEST_PROCESSORS']` to the desired number.

 #### Linting

 Use rubocop and leave the code at least as clean as you found it.
 If you make